tegorman13/htw/Misc/md_copy/Manuscript/manuscript.md

 We developed a novel visuomotor extrapolation task, termed the Hit The Wall task, wherein participants learned to launch a projectile such that it hit a rectangle at the far end of the screen with an appropriate amount of force.
 Although the projectile had both x and y velocity components, only the x-dimension was relevant for the task.
 [Link to task demo](https://pcl.sitehost.iu.edu/tg/HTW/HTW_Index.html?sonaid=){target="_blank"}

 ## Procedure
+Upon arrival at the laboratory, participants were provided with a description of the experiment and signed informed consent forms.
+They were then seated in front of a computer equipped with a mouse and were given instructions on how to perform the "Hit The Wall" (HTW) visuomotor extrapolation task.

 The HTW task involved launching projectiles to hit a target displayed on the computer screen.
 Participants completed a total of 90 trials during the training stage.
 In the varied training condition, participants encountered three velocity bands (800-1000, 1000-1200, and 1200-1400).
 In contrast, participants in the constant training condition encountered only one velocity band (800-1000).